Ayushs57139/Shiksha-Clone/server/nirf_scripts/README.md

 ## Data Source

-All scripts import data from `../src/data/college_data/` folder and add it to the `shiksha` database.
+All scripts import data from `../src/data/college_data/` folder and add it to the `diksha-buddy` database.

 ## Database Operations